GSG-G11/SQL-Injection/README.md

     });
 ```

-> The variables name and location are populated before being used in the INSERT statement to create a record in database table.
+The variables `name` and `location` are populated before being used in the INSERT statement to create a record in database table.
-In the first code Parameters values are passed immediately after the INSERT statement
+In the first code, Parameters values are passed immediately after the INSERT statement.
-In the second code The $1,$2 in the VALUES clause of the INSERT statement are placeholders for the variables at run-time.
+In the second code, The $1,$2 in the VALUES clause of the INSERT statement are placeholders for the variables at run-time.

 ---

 ### 5- Bad practices in `SQL` and some sampels codes:
 #### Bad Practices:

-1- Developing and deploying code susceptible to SQL Injection.
+* Developing and deploying code susceptible to SQL Injection.
-2- No testing.
+* No testing.
-3- No security.
+* No security.
-4- No maintenance.
+* No maintenance.
-5- No service packs.
+* No service packs.
-5- Unnecessary coding techniques.
+* Unnecessary coding techniques.
-6- No code reviews
+* No code reviews.

 #### Sample Code: